Turkeys are large birds that belong to the genus Meleagris. They are considered common and native to North America.

 It could be blue with black specks on the feathers, solid black, and solid bluish-grey.
 The bird is attractive and considered beautiful because of the color gradient of its plumage.

-Primarily found in colder climates, their meat has less fat compared to the other types of turkey.
-In terms of temperament, they are not as aggressive or nervous as other types of turkeys, but then their temperament varies, and sometimes they can be challenging to manage.
+Primarily found in colder climates, their meat has less fat than other types of turkey.
+They are not as aggressive or nervous as other turkeys, but their temperament varies, and sometimes they can be challenging to manage.

 Adult Blue Slate hen can weigh about 14 pounds, and an adult tom can weigh about 23 pounds.